Resume on Common App: Should You Upload, How To (Guide and Examples)

 Table of contents

-As you navigate the college application process we all know you will have several things to do, from essays to presentations.
-However, one common question that may arise is whether you should include a resume on your Common App profile and, if so, how to do it effectively.
-Especially, as it is not an easy thing to do, we will explore the reasons behind including a resume, the advantages it offers, and practical tips on seamlessly integrating it into your application.
-By following our step-by-step advice and examples, you can boost your chances of standing out to admissions officers and showcasing your achievements confidently.
+The college application process requires the student to complete numerous tasks, from supplemental essays to activities and honors lists and more.
+However, one common question students ask is whether they should include a resume as part of their Common App profile, and if so, how to do so effectively.
+We will explore the reasons why you might want to include a resume and offer advice for seamlessly integrating it into your application.
+By following this guide, you can boost your chances of standing out to admissions officers and showcasing your achievements confidently.

 Should I Submit My Resume to Colleges or Universities?